 Genmai – 玄米 – Japanese brown rice.
-It is unpolished so it retains its natural colour and contains up to four times as many nutrients than white rice (but doesn’t taste as good unfortunately).
+It is unpolished so it retains its natural colour and contains up to four times as many nutrients than white rice.

-Natto – 納豆 – One of the most hated Japanese foods among Westerners, this sticky, stinky fermented soy bean dish is very healthy, but can stink out a room in seconds.
+Natto – 納豆 – This sticky, fermented soy bean dish is very healthy, but has a strong odour.
 It’s definitely a ‘love it or hate it’ food.
 Often mixed with soy sauce and mustard for an even more ‘unique’ taste.

 Pan – パン – Word of European origin, literally meaning bread, it is sweeter than Western style bread and eaten as more of a treat (in contrast with the West who see bread as a savoury staple).

-Ramen – ラーメン – Originated in China, Ramen are thin egg noodles that are served in a flavoured broth with toppings of your choice, usually pork, seaweed, spring onion and fish cake.
+Ramen – ラーメン – Originating in China, ramen are thin egg noodles that are served in a flavoured broth with toppings of your choice, usually pork, seaweed, spring onion and fish cake.

 At the dinner table:

-Itadakimasu – いただきます – Litterally ‘I humbly receive’, it is important to say this expression at the beginning of every meal as gratitude to whoever has made the food.
+Itadakimasu – いただきます – Literally ‘I humbly receive’, it is important to say this expression at the beginning of every meal as gratitude to whoever has made the food.